score-p/scorep_plugin_libsensors/README.md

 To make sensors available to your system, you should start the tool `sensors-detect` as root and follow the instructions on the screen.
 Use it at your own risk ;).

-`SCOREP_PLUGIN_CNTR_METRIC` specifies the software events that shall be recorded when tracing an application.
+`SCOREP_METRIC_SENSORS_PLUGIN` specifies the software events that shall be recorded when tracing an application.
 The available events highly depend on your system.
 Compile and run `print_sensors.c`, which events are supported.
 Use the `Plugin ID`s provided to add the events to your plugin counter metrics.